 Furthermore, within the aforementioned case, a report issued by the State Enterprise “Center of Competence of the Internet Address Space,” dated May 16, 2024, No. 150/2024-ZV, was presented regarding the documentation and expert assessment of the content of ALLATRA web pages.
 The report materials confirm ALLATRA’s patriotic activities in Ukraine.

-Recognition of the ALLATRA Movement as an injured party.
-On February 2, 2026, the National Police of Ukraine officially recognized the ALLATRA International Public Movement (ALLATRA IPM) as an injured party.
-The National Police identified elements of a criminal offense committed against the ALLATRA Movement by third parties, which are classified as “obstruction of the lawful activities of a non-governmental organization” (Article 170 of the Criminal Code of Ukraine).
-Thus, within Ukraine's legal framework, the Movement does not constitute a “criminal organization,” but is recognized as an entity whose legal rights have been violated, i.e. it holds the status of an injured party rather than an accused party.
+Recognition of ALLATRA as an injured party.
+On February 2, 2026, the National Police of Ukraine officially recognized ALLATRA as an injured party.
+The National Police identified elements of a criminal offense committed against ALLATRA by third parties, which are classified as “obstruction of the lawful activities of a non-governmental organization” (Article 170 of the Criminal Code of Ukraine).
+Thus, within Ukraine's legal framework, ALLATRA does not constitute a “criminal organization,” but is recognized as an entity whose legal rights have been violated, i.e. it holds the status of an injured party rather than an accused party.

 In the European legal system, a court is the sole authority with the power to determine whether an individual or an organization is guilty of an offense.
 To date, there are no legally binding court rulings in either Ukraine or the EU member states that would establish the organization's involvement in unlawful activities.